What first-year courses are available?

 The Writing Seminar, a four credit course, introduces students to academic discourse and scholarly writing.
 Students learn how to write clear, cogent, and scholarly expository prose.
 Courses are generally organized around topical content to offer intensive study that promotes skills that are essential for academic writing–close reading habits and critical thinking skills–and creates a forum where students can share their points of view, enter critical debate with faculty and with one another, and practice and hone their writing skills.
 Class size is limited to 16.

-WRI 111 is a required course for all students who do not have AP or IB credit (students with an AP score of 4 or 5 or an IB score of 6 or 7 in the higher level exam are exempt).
+WRI 111 is a required course for all students who do not have AP or IB credit (more information about the AP/IB policies can be found here).
 It is also the best placement for students who felt during the DSP process that they would benefit from more practice with university-level argumentation, individualized instructor feedback, ways of reading a variety of university-level texts, and revision/ rewriting of their own prose.
-See Fall 2013 WRI 111 descriptions here.
+WRI 111 course descriptions can be found here.

 WRI 210 fosters the skills needed to succeed in academic research and writing in college.
 It is a good option for students who have exempted from WRI 111 but want more feedback and practice before major-level courses and/or felt during the DSP process that they would benefit from more practice with university-level reading, writing, and evidenced-based argumentation.
 In WRI 210, students will have the opportunity to develop their writing skills individually with a faculty member who specializes in writing.
-WRI 210 is an elective course, and it is an excellent choice for an elective that can help students solidify a strong foundation in writing for future college courses.
+WRI 210 is an elective course which also serves as a gateway course for the new Wake Forest Interdisciplinary Writing Minor.

 First-Year Seminar (FYS)

 This course is also one of the five basic requirements that all students enrolled in the College must complete.